HURT WHILE RIDING?

 Can I Still Recover Compensation if I Was Partially at Fault?

-Pennsylvania follows a modified comparative negligence rule when it comes to determining compensation in injury cases.
-This means that you can still recover compensation for your injuries even if you were partially at fault for the motorcycle accident, as long as your level of fault does not exceed 50%.
-Note that your compensation would be reduced by your percentage of fault.
-For example, if you are found to be 20% at fault and your damages amount to $100,000, your compensation would be reduced by 20%, allowing you to recover $80,000.
+Pennsylvania follows a modified comparative negligence rule to determine compensation in injury cases.
+This rule allows you to recover compensation for your injuries even if you were partly at fault for the motorcycle accident, as long as your level of fault does not exceed 50%.
+However, your compensation decreases by your percentage of fault.
+For example, if you are 20% at fault and your losses total $100,000, your compensation would be reduced by $20,000, so you would recover $80,000.

 What Types of Compensation Can I Pursue After a Motorcycle Accident?